BryceDeso/Crafting-Game/README.md

-# Crafting System

 ### Summary:

 This is a unamed work-in-progress crafting game.
-There is a demo level to show the current state of the crafting system.
+There is a demo level to show the prototype crafting system.

 ### Getting and Opening the demo: